DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.02/intro1.02.md

 ## **DM Labs: Help From A Peer**

+After a rough first day,
+<a target="\_blank" href="https://devmountain.github.io/qa_student_assignments/personas/Jordan.html">Jordan</a>,
-After a rough first day, [Jordan](../../../personas/Jordan.html), an experienced QA Engineer is brought over to help start your “real” on the job training, as they call it.
+an experienced QA Engineer is brought over to help start your “real” on the job training, as they call it.

 ### The “Test Process” and "**QA Tools**"